jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/Classic/introduction.rst

 * Surgeon's console (Classic and S)

-  * MTMs: master tele manipulators, the two arms the operator uses to control the patient's side, 6 dof haptic devices with gripper
+  * MTMs: master tele manipulators, the two arms the operator uses to control the patient's side, 7 dof haptic devices with gripper (passive)
-  * Foot pedals: pedals used to switch the control modes while operating, select which PSM or ECM, clutch, focus...
+  * Foot pedals: pedals used to switch the control modes while operating, select which PSM or ECM to use, clutch, focus...
   * HRSV: high resolution stereo viewer, aluminum frame with optics, mirrors and CRT monitors for both eyes
   * Head sensor: sensor used to detect if the operator is looking at